mjgasior/cracker-app/README.md

 1. Go to `Auth0` and select `Rules` from the menu and click `+ Create rule`.
 2. Pick an `</> Empty rule` template.
-3. Change the name to `Add Cracker roles to access token` and fill the `Script` part with:
+3. Change the name to `Add Cracker roles to token` and fill the `Script` part with:

 ```
 function (user, context, callback) {